aaronschachter/aaronschachter.github.io/code.md

 [github.com/aaronschachter](https://github.com/aaronschachter)

-I've been the tech lead of the [DoSomething.org chatbot](https://github.com/dosomething/gambit-conversations) for the past 2+ years, responsible for:
+I'm an engineer at DoSomething.org.
+For the past 2+ years, I've been the tech lead of our [chatbot](https://github.com/dosomething/gambit-conversations), responsible for:

 * Architecting and implementing the chatbot CMS and API for integrating with internal DoSomething APIs (users, campaigns, and user campaign activity) and external APIs (Twilio & Slack for sending and receiving user messages, Contentful for chatbot content)